Floorp-Projects/Floorp/docs/contributing/how_to_contribute_firefox.rst

     $ ./mach try fuzzy

-From Treeherder, it is also possible to attach new jobs.
+From `Treeherder <https://treeherder.mozilla.org/>`__ (our continuous integration system), it is also possible to attach new jobs.
 As every review has a try CI run associated, it makes this work easier.
 See :ref:`attach-job-review` for more information.